 Gerontology, as defined in the Merriam-Webster dictionary, is “the comprehensive study of aging and the problems of the aged.”
 Many people confuse Gerontology with Geriatrics.
 Whereas Geriatrics focuses strictly on the medical conditions and disease of the aging, Gerontology is a multidisciplinary study that incorporates biology, psychology and sociology.
-Because Gerontology deals with multi-faceted aspects of aging, Gerontology professionals can be found in a variety of industries including healthcare, government, non-profits, and the business community.
+Because Gerontology deals with multi-faceted aspects of aging, Gerontology professionals can be found in a variety of industries including health care, government, nonprofits and the business community.

 Advanced Degrees in Gerontology and Areas of Study

-Well-respected and accredited colleges and universities across the country have created degree and certificate programs for individuals that wish to dive into this challenging and compassionate industry.
+Well-respected and accredited colleges and universities across the country have created degree and certificate programs for individuals who wish to dive into this challenging and compassionate industry.
 To accommodate the busy schedules of working professionals, many programs can be completed online through distance learning programs.
-Bachelor’s, master’s, and doctoral degree programs are available that focus on the multidisciplinary approach to Gerontology.
+Bachelor’s, master’s and doctoral degree programs are available that focus on the multidisciplinary approach to Gerontology.
 Courses can include theories of aging, ethics, housing, social services, geriatric psychology, research methods, physiology of aging and government policy.
 Many colleges and universities offer programs with options for specialization.

 Aging, Life Expectancy Statistics and Needs